LeetLLM

 1mps built: True 2mps available: True 3selected device: mps 4output shape: (2, 2)

-• available = True means you can use torch.device("mps")
+• available = True means you can use torch.device("mps").

 On a Mac training run, one small step usually looks like this:

-StepCPU sidemps sideWhy beginner should care
+StepCPU sidemps sideWhy it matters

 batch assemblytokenizer, collator, padding, labelsnothing yetdata still starts on host

-device movePython asks for .to("mps")batch becomes an mps tensorplacement is explicit and inspectable
+device movePython asks for .to("mps")batch becomes an mps tensorplacement is explicit

 backward passautograd schedules gradient workgradient kernels run on mpsmemory now includes activations and grads